haoqili/MozSecWorld/README.md

 5. Get pip: `sudo apt-get install python-pip`

-6. Get bcrypt: `sudo pip install py-bcrypt`
+6. Get bcrypt: `sudo pip install py-bcrypt`.
+If you have rhel, you can do `yum install py-bcrypt`

 7. Get jinja2: `sudo pip install jinja2`